kaloprojects/KALO-ESP32-Voice-Chat-AI-Friends/README.md

 - 2025-01-26: First drop, already working, not finally cleaned up (just posted this drop on some folks request)

 # Next steps
-- Plan is to add Live Information Request capabilities (Real-time web search feature). <br>Supporting user questions like _'what date is today?'_ or _'will it rain in my region tomorrow?'_
+- Plan is to add Live Information Request capabilities (Real-time web search feature) via keyword (e.g. 'Question:..'). <br>Supporting user questions like _'Question: what date is today?'_ or _'Question: will it rain in my region tomorrow?'_

 .
 .